hhovhann/photostudio-service/COMMENTS.md

 # Nice to have in future versions
 -Test coverage
+-Test containers can be used for proper database
 -DB rider integration could be used for unit tests (controller, repository layer) -Bulk create/delete for OrderEntity, as we have for PhotographerEntity -OpenAPI/Swagger more integration for API specification